bobobo-git/xen-reaper-juce-example/README.md

 Executable binaries of Rubberband for Windows and macOS are included in this repo.
 Rubberband's own site : http://breakfastquay.com/rubberband/

 These are not fully developed features suitable for end users.
 (At least at the moment.)

-There's also an experimental branch sid_import which adds Commodore64 SID music files import support for Reaper on Windows.
-That will probably be migrated over to another plugin eventually.